radg1596/GenericWebServicesLayer/README.md

-# GenericWebServicesLayer
+# GenericNetworkingLayer

-A generic web services layer, using Alamofire
+A description of this package.